Nitrogen Fertilizer Rule (Rule) frequently asked questions will continue to be updated throughout the rulemaking process.

 Part 2: You are subject to Part 2 of the rule if your township or Drinking Water Supply Management Area (DWSMA) has groundwater with nitrate concentrations that are higher than health risk limits.
 These areas will be designated a mitigation level 1, 2, 3 or 4.

 See the answer to Question 11 for more detailed information.

 Mitigation is the action of reducing the severity of a problem.
-In addressing the problem of nitrate contamination, mitigation levels will be based on nitrate data collected from public and private drinking wells.
+In addressing the problem of nitrate contamination, mitigation levels will be based on nitrate data collected from a groundwater monitoring network.